ShehrazArain/ContactKeeper/README.md

 for Clients
 Go to client folder 'cd client' than run
 ### `npm start`

-for Server
+for client

 ### `npm run server`

-To run both
+for server side

 ### `npm run dev`
+to run both

 Runs the app in the development mode.<br />
 http://localhost:3000 to view it in the browser.